 Through the new laws the Queensland Government will balance the protection of the Great Barrier Reef with the development of the state's major ports.

 The new laws implement a number of Queensland's port related actions of the Reef 2050 Long-Term Sustainability Plan (Reef 2050), the most comprehensive plan ever developed to secure the health and resilience of the Great Barrier Reef.

 The legislation is a significant step for the Queensland Government in fulfilling its commitments in the Reef 2050 and will ensure the Outstanding Universal Value of the Great Barrier Reef World Heritage Area is an intrinsic consideration in future port development.

 - restrict new port development in and adjoining the GBRWHA to within current port limits and outside Commonwealth and state marine parks

-- prohibit capital dredging for the development of new or expansion of existing port facilities in the GBRWHA outside the priority ports of Gladstone, Abbot Point, Townsville and Hay Point/Mackay
+- prohibit major capital dredging for the development of new or expansion of existing port facilities in the GBRWHA outside the priority ports of Gladstone, Abbot Point, Townsville and Hay Point/Mackay

 The government reaffirms its commitment to protect the Fitzroy Delta, Keppel Bay and North Curtis Island.
-These areas are excluded from the proposed Gladstone port master planned area.
+These areas are excluded from the Gladstone port master planned area.

 Port of Cairns